 Emplacement of coal washery rejects can involve the clearing of native vegetation and the use of virgin land for disposal this waste.
 The purpose of the coal washery rejects levy is to stimulate improved environmental management of coal waste by making disposal more expensive (i.e. to provide an economic incentive for mine operators to develop alternatives to disposal).

 The Coal Washery Rejects Levy Operational Guidance Note (PDF 60KB) provides details about the operation of the levy.
-This guidance note will be replaced by a new factsheet in early 2015.

 Exemptions from the coal washery rejects levy